concourse/rfcs/040-valid-identifiers/proposal.md

 hostnames][valid-hostnames], with the exception that any Unicode letter is allowed instead of `a-z`.
-This similarity is incidental, but it's a convenient comparison to draw as hostnames and Concourse identifiers have similar needs: to be used in URLs, to be referenced from the commandline (`fly`), and to be referenced in configuration (pipelines), and to be case-insensitive.
+This similarity is incidental, but it's a convenient comparison to draw as hostnames and Concourse identifiers have similar needs: to be used in URLs, to be referenced from the commandline (`fly`), to be referenced in configuration (pipelines), and to be case-insensitive.

 ## Renaming existing data